 As of

-January 1, 2023 January 2,
+(In thousands) January 1, 2023 January 2, 2022

-(As Restated)

 Prepaid and other current assets \$ 607 \$ 1,928

 Accrued liabilities 11,239 7,493

-Accounts payable 38,486 29,130
+Accounts payable 38,486 27,724

 Other long-term liabilities 1,458 1,458

-Refer to Note 4.
-Transactions with Total and TotalEnergies SE. for related-party transactions with Total and its affiliates and to Note 11.
+Refer to Note 3.
+Transactions with Total and TotalEnergies SE. for related-party transactions with Total and its affiliates and to Note 10.
 Equity Investments for related-party transactions with SunStrong, SunStrong Partners, Dorado DevCo, and our dealer accelerator equity investees.

-Note 14.
+Note 13.
 INCOME TAXES

-In the year ended January 1, 2023, our income tax benefit of \$8.4 million on income from continuing operations before income taxes and equity in earnings of unconsolidated investees of \$87.7 million was primarily due to the reversal of deferred taxes previously accrued for California due to the enactment of Senate Bill 113 which restored our ability to utilize net operating losses in 2022, partially offset by state tax expense on realized gains from sale of equity investments.
-In the year ended January 2, 2022, our income tax provision of \$7.3 million on income from continuing operations before income taxes and equity investments and state taxes on the sale of investments, partially offset by the benefit from stock-based compensation windfall deduction and true-up of prior year estimated state tax liability.
-In the year ended January 3, 2021, our income tax provision of \$57.8 million on income from continuing operations before income taxes and equity in earnings of unconsolidated investees of \$653.8 million was primarily due to state tax expenses arising from the taxable gains related to the Spin-Off transaction, withholding taxes from foreign dividend distributions, sale of equity investments, and deferred tax liability related to mark-to-market unrealized gain on equity investments.
+In the year ended January 1, 2023, our income tax benefit of \$8.2 million on income from continuing operations before income taxes and equity in earnings of unconsolidated investees of \$96.5 million was primarily due to the reversal of deferred taxes previously accrued for California due to the enactment of Senate Bill 113 which restored our ability to utilize net operating losses in 2022, partially offset by state tax expense on realized gains from sale of equity investments.
+In the year ended January 2, 2022, our income tax provision of \$7.3 million on income from continuing operations before income taxes and equity in earnings of unconsolidated investees of \$13.2 million was primarily due to deferred tax liability related to mark-to-market unrealized gains on equity investments and state taxes on the sale of investments, partially offset by the benefit from stock-based compensation windfall deduction and true-up of prior year estimated state tax liability.
+In the year ended January 3, 2021, our income tax provision of \$57.7 million on income from continuing operations before income taxable gains related to the Spin-Off transaction, withholding taxes from foreign dividend distributions, sale of equity investments, and deferred tax liability related to mark-to-market unrealized gain on equity investments.

-In the year ended January 1, 2023, our income tax benefit of \$0.6 million on a loss from discontinued operations before income taxes and equity in earnings of unconsolidated investees of \$51.7 million was primarily due to the state tax benefit of operating losses of the C&I Solutions business prior to the sale of the business.
+In the year ended January 1, 2023, our income tax benefit of \$0.6 million on a loss from discontinued operations before income taxes and equity in earnings of unconsolidated investees of \$47.2 million was primarily due to the state tax benefit of operating losses of the C&I Solutions business prior to the sale of the business.
 In the year ended January 2, 2022, our income tax benefit of \$2.0 million on a loss from discontinued operations before income taxes and equity in earnings of unconsolidated investees of \$46.0 million was primarily due to the state tax benefits related to discontinued operations.
-In the year ended January 3, 2021, our income tax benefit of \$3.3 million on a loss from discontinued operations before income taxes and equity in earnings of unconsolidated investees of \$126.8 million was primarily related to the Maxeon spin-off and the allocation of state tax benefit related to discontinued operations, offset by foreign taxes in foreign jurisdictions that were profitable.
+In the year ended January 3, 2021, our income tax benefit of \$3.3 million on a loss from discontinued operations before income taxes and equity in earnings of unconsolidated to the Maxeon spin-off and the allocation of state tax benefit related to discontinued operations, offset by foreign taxes in foreign jurisdictions that were profitable.